-Customer Name: Non Attributable (If applicable) Comment Reference: LDP01/MIR/CONS/00107/1/033 Comment Method: ONLINE Customer Type: Not Available Verbatim Comment: "Please request HPB (Holiday Property Bond) to build a holiday development.
+Customer Name: Non Attributable (If applicable) Comment Reference: LDP01/MIR/CONS/00107/1/033 Comment Method: ONLINE Customer Type: Information not available Verbatim Comment:

+"Please request HPB (Holiday Property Bond) to build a holiday development.
 HPB have a large captive tourist audience with money to spend.
 Their own holiday sites run well beyond the holiday season and some all the year round.
-A good example is Tigh Mor at Loch Achray, in the Trossachs"
+A good example is Tigh Mor at Loch Achray, in the Trossachs" Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.8 Options and Solutions for Visitor Experience Question 4: What option do you prefer?
+Why?
+Customer Reference: 00113 Organisation: Luss Estates Company Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00113/1/013 Comment Method: OLDP Customer Type: Private Business Verbatim Comment: